 Nestlé's massive 2020 dividend payment was, in fact, just a fraction higher than the previous year's.
 Such large payouts for shareholders and executives is standard practice for the company-- as it is for all the big transnational food and agribusiness companies, even at times of global health catastrophes.
-Other notable shareholder dividends, announced in April this year, include a US\$2.8 billion payout by the world's largest seed and agrochemical company Bayer AG, a US\$600 million payout by the world's largest poultry producer Tyson and a US\$500 million payout by the world's largest pork company, the WH Group.
+Other notable shareholder dividends, announced in April this year, include a US\$2.8 billion payout by the world's largest seed and agrochemical company Bayer AG, a US\$600 million payout by the world's largest poultry producer Tyson and a US\$500 million payout by the world's largest poultry producer Tyson and a US\$500 million payout by the world's largest poultry.
 Cargill, the word's largest agribusiness company, is on track to top last year's record payout of US\$640 million, which it makes to just a small number of Cargill family members.
 Increased e-commerce, particularly of food items, during the Covid-19 crisis increased the net worth of Jeff Bezos, the founder of e-commerce giant Amazon, by a shocking US\$24 billion.
 It is even a rich time for the shareholders of smaller players in the industry, like the oil palm and rubber plantation company SOCFIN.
 The two French and Belgian families that essentially own the company, received EUR20 million (around US\$22.5 million) in dividends and remunerations from SOCFIN's group operations while communities where it operates in Nigeria, Ghana and Cameroon cannot access clean or safe water.